scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-01-15-python-speech-to-text-asr-transcriber-with-mozilla-deepspeech.md

 code: true
 ---

 Voice assistants are one of the hottest tech right now.
 Siri, Alexa, Google Assistant, all aim to help you talk to computers and not just touch and type.
-Automated Speech Recognition (ASR) and Natural Language Understanding / Processing (NLU / NLP) are the key technologies enabling it.
+Automated Speech Recognition (ASR) and Natural Language Understanding (NLU/NLP) are the key technologies enabling it.
 If you are just-a-programmer like me, you might be itching to get a piece of action and hack something.
 You are at the right place; read on.

 Though these technologies are hard and the learning curve is steep, but are becoming increasingly accessible.
 Last month, Mozilla released [DeepSpeech 0.6](https://github.com/mozilla/DeepSpeech/releases/tag/v0.6.0){:target="_blank" rel="nofollow"} along with models for US English.
 It has smaller and faster models than ever before, and even has a [TensorFlow Lite](https://www.tensorflow.org/lite){:target="_blank" rel="nofollow"} model that [runs faster than real time on a single core of a Raspberry Pi 4](https://hacks.mozilla.org/2019/12/deepspeech-0-6-mozillas-speech-to-text-engine/){:target="_blank" rel="nofollow"}.
 There are several interesting aspects, but right now I am going to focus on its refreshingly [simple batch and stream APIs in C, .NET, Java, JavaScript, and Python](https://deepspeech.readthedocs.io/en/v0.6.0/Python-API.html){:target="_blank" rel="nofollow"} for converting speech to text.
 By the end of this blog post, you will build a voice transcriber.
 No kidding :-)